-Auidovox’s Car Connection helps parents track where their children are driving and provides them with alerts if the car moves out of a designated area, but it also can prevent phones from sending/receiving text messages on the road.
+Programs like Driveology can help parents track where their children are driving and provides them with alerts if the car moves out of a designated area or exceeds a certain speed.
 Or there are apps like AT&T DriveMode, which silences alerts and intercepts text messages when you’re moving more than 15 mph.

 Check it out!

 Get a Grip on Wet Weather Driving

 Accidents do happen, but distracted driving shouldn’t be the reason.
 Be sure to talk to your local Farm Bureau agent to make sure you’re properly covered.